emqx/cloud-docs/en_US/connect_to_deployments/micropython_sdk.md

 #### Connect

-Next, we need to initialize some connection information, which are the MQTT server address, port, and the Client ID, user name, and password used for connection.
+Next, we need to initialize some connection information, which are the MQTT server address, port, and the Client ID, username, and password used for connection.
 Finally, there is a topic that we will use later on for publish-subscribe:

 ```
 SERVER = "xxxx.ala.cn-hangzhou.emqxsl.cn"